RexJaeschke/user-documentation/guides/hack/08-shapes/03-subtyping.md

 }
 ```

 There is one important caveat, however.
 Inside function `processTransaction` the only field you can access in `$t` is `'trtype'`.
+This is true even if you use a switch with `case Bank::DEPOSIT:`, for example, to determine the actual kind of the transaction.